 “I guess I do now.”
 Princess Angtara sighed as if she’d been interrupted at her favourite hobby.
 She stood and waved goodbye to Anina.
 “I don’t think I’ll see you later, but it was nice talking to you.”

 As soon as Princess Angtara had gone, King Bunawi knelt where his daughter had been just a few moments ago.
 Anina felt all wrung out.
 She sat up, hoping that would help her get her bearings back.
-Still, she remembered her manners and kept her gaze low.
+Still, she remembered her manners and kept her head bowed.
 She would have placed her hands on her cheeks, but one was tied to the post in the corner.

 “I apologize for my daughter,” King Bunawi said.
 “She gets overzealous sometimes.
 Do you want a drink?
 You haven't touched your water or your food.
 Why don't you take a little sip, to collect yourself?”